 this means you’ve noticed you cannot smell or taste anything, or things smell or taste different to normal

 Most people with coronavirus have at least one of these symptoms.

 In more severe cases COVID-19 can cause problems such as shortness of breath and pneumonia.
 Severe COVID-19 is much more likely if you are older or have any of the health conditions that make you vulnerable.

 Am I at risk because of my lupus?

 Systemic lupus erythematosus (SLE or lupus) is a disease which can vary a lot in how it presents and the types of treatment needed.
 As such, some people with lupus are likely to be more vulnerable to the virus than others.
-However, as the virus is new there is currently little information on the effects of the infection in people with lupus.
-The COVID-19 Global Rheumatology Alliance has been founded to collect information pertinent to COVID-19 infection in patients with rheumatologic disease.
-In time it is hoped that research such as this will provide insights about the effect this virus has in people with lupus.
+However, as the virus is still relatively new there is currently little information on the effects of the infection in people with lupus, although we are beginning to learn more.

 The British Society for Rheumatology (BSR) produced a risk stratification guide to help doctors and nurses divide people with lupus into groups with different levels of risk.
 The risk level is split into three groups

-1) Highest Risk (also referred to as ‘high risk’ or ‘extremely vulnerable’):
+1) High Risk (also referred to as ‘Clinically Extremely Vulnerable’):